Jon Shafer: Life and career

 Following the completion of Beyond the Sword, Shafer was named the lead designer and principal gameplay programmer for Civilization V, the next full title in the series.
 While in this role, Shafer drew from his past modding experience and from computer games he had played as a child, most notably Panzer General.

 In January 2011, Shafer joined Stardock to lead an unannounced game project and assist with development on the Elemental series.
-In February 2013, he announced that he had left Stardock and founded Conifer Games, and was now developing a new 4X title, At the Gates.
+In February 2013, he announced that he had left Stardock and founded Conifer Games, and was developing a new 4X title, At the Gates.

 In June 2017, Shafer joined Paradox Development Studio as a game director on an unannounced project, only to part ways in November of the same year, citing creative differences.

 Shafer attended Colorado State University from 2002–2005, studying history and computer science.
 After acquiring a position at Firaxis he left Colorado State but later completed his undergraduate study at Towson University in 2006 with a BS in History.